smallhadroncollider/taskell/README.md

 ### Tips

-- If you're using a simple two-column "Todo" and "Done" then use the space bar to mark an item as complete while staying in the "Todo" list.
+- If you're using a simple two-column "To Do" and "Done" then use the space bar to mark an item as complete while staying in the "To Do" list.
 If you're using a more complicated column setup then you will want to use `H`/`L` to move tasks between columns.

 ## Storage